Questions & Answers: D.M.D. Program Admissions

 Please note that the Admissions Office cannot give out final decisions over the phone or by email.
 To check the current status of your application, visit www.adea.org and go to the “status” section.

 I heard that it is hard to get into dental school.
 What are my chances of being accepted at the UF College of Dentistry?

-The increase in dental school applicants at UF over the past 4 years has been nearly exponential.
+The increase in dental school applicants at UF over the past four years has been nearly exponential.
 In addition, applicants are applying earlier in the admissions cycle.
 Most who apply have very strong applications and show promise for careers in the field of dentistry.
 Unfortunately, we just cannot accommodate everyone who applies.

 I only want to apply to the University of Florida College of Dentistry.
 Do I have to apply through AADSAS?

 Yes.
 We only accept applications for our DMD program through AADSAS.

 What kind of letters of evaluation should I send?

 You need to submit either three individual letters of evaluation or one composite letter from the pre-professional committee at your school.
 To strengthen your application, two of the letters should be from college-level science professors who can speak personally of your work.
 The third letter should be from a dentist or other qualified person who knows you and your accomplishments.
 It can also be from another professor.